-Generally speaking, the higher the levered FCF yield, the better, since this implies the company is generating more cash that could be used to benefit equity shareholders (e.g., dividends, buybacks) and reinvest into the growth of the business.
+The higher the levered FCF yield, the better since this implies the company is generating more cash that could be used to benefit equity shareholders (e.g., dividends, buybacks) and reinvest into the growth of the business.

 To start, we are provided with information regarding the valuation of the company to calculate Total Enterprise Value (TEV) and equity value.
 Recall that TEV is the sum of the equity value and net debt.